profsmith89/ctps/_sources/chap10.md

 To create a hash, which is just an integer value, we'll write a function that takes a string of any length as input and returns an integer.
 ```

 How might we algorithmically create a hash from a string?
-First, remember that every character has a unique numerical encoding, and when we're working with strings, we were just interpreting each number as a character.
+First, remember that every character has a unique numerical encoding, and when we're working with strings, we are just interpreting each number as a character.
 To create an integer hash that has some relationship to the characters in a string, we'll want to get access to the characters' numerical encodings, which we can do by using Python's built-in `ord` function.

 ```{code-block} python
 print(ord('a'), ord('1'))
 ```

-Knowing this, one way to create a hash function would be to read the input string as a sequence of digits, where each digit in the number output from the hash function is the ASCII encoding[^fn1] of the character at that digit's location.
+Knowing this, one way to create a hash function would be to read the input string as a sequence of digits, where each digit in the number output from the hash function is the ASCII encoding[^fn2] of the character at that digit's location.
 This is probably easier to understand through an example.

 For a moment, let's pretend that `ord('1')` is not `49`, but `1`.
 In fact, let's assume every digit between 0 and 9 has itself as its numerical encoding.
 What then is the hash of the string `'1983'`?
 It's just the number 1 followed by the number 9 followed by 8 and finally 3.
 Read together as a single number `1983`, these digits represent the number one thousand nine hundred and eighty-three.